MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/kms-activation-planning.md

 A single KMS host can support an unlimited number of KMS clients.
 If you have more than 50 clients, we recommend that you have at least two KMS hosts in case one of your KMS hosts becomes unavailable.
 Most organizations can operate with as few as two KMS hosts for their entire infrastructure.

-Computers that are running volume licensing editions of Windows Server and Windows client are, by default, KMS clients with no additional configuration needed.
+Computers that are running volume licensing editions of Windows Server and Windows client are, by default, KMS clients with no extra configuration needed.

 If you are converting a computer from a KMS host, MAK, or retail edition of Windows to a KMS client, you will need to install the applicable KMS client setup key.
 For more information, see [KMS client setup keys](../get-started/kms-client-activation-keys.md).